Best Medicare Advantage Plans in Missouri (2026)

 How Much Does Medicare Advantage Cost in Missouri?

 In Missouri, the type of Medicare Advantage plan you choose is the largest driver of cost.
 HMOs are the cheapest in the state with an average $7 per month premium and $4,263 in out-of-pocket maximums.
-HMO-POS plans are only slightly more expensive, averaging $8 per month with similar $4,265 maximums.
+HMO-POS plans average $8 per month, slightly more than HMOs, with similar $4,265 maximums.
 PPO plans are the most expensive, averaging $18 monthly with $5,365 in out-of-pocket costs.

 HMO$0$7$4,263